Arief94/api-call-vertx/README.md

 ## About

-This repostory for kitalulus intersip test
+Repostory for kitalulus intersip test

 ## API Endpoint
 <!--- Horizontal Rule -->